 A short running title containing not more than 50 characters (including spaces) should be included on the title page.

 The Abstract will be printed at the beginning of the paper.
 It should be on a separate sheet, in structured format (Background, Methods, Results and Conclusions) for Clinical Investigations, Laboratory Investigations and Systematic Reviews.
 For Narrative Reviews and Special Articles, the Abstract should not be structured.
 The Abstract should give a succinct account of the study or contents in up to 250 words, with rare exceptions granted by the Editor.
 The Results section should contain primary outcomes with relevant statistics.
 Effect sizes and confidence intervals should be included in addition to P values.
 Exact P values should be included, unless the P value is <0.001.
 It is important that the results and conclusion given in the Abstract are the same as in the Article, as the Abstract may be used, as it stands, by abstracting journals.
 References are not included in this section.
 Avoid use of nonstandard abbreviations in the Abstract.

-Five to eight keywords should be included on the Abstract page under the heading Keywords.
+Five to eight keywords should be included on the title page of all manuscripts under the heading Keywords.
 They should be in alphabetical order, and with UK English spelling.
 Please consider repeating any important terms from the title of the article in both the keywords and in the Abstract, to ensure maximum discoverability of your article online.
 Avoid keywords that are only one word or are too general (e.g. "anaesthesia"); keywords that are too short will render the search unspecific, whereas keywords that are too long may filter articles to such a great extent that your paper could be excluded.

 The recommended structure for this section is;

 - Background to the subject

 - What is known / unknown about it

 The Methods section should give a clear but concise description of how the study was conducted.
 Subjects covered in this should include: